yii-extension/simple-widget/README.md

 <id="id-tests" class="test-class">
 ```

-Create a new widget with dependencies:
+### Create a new widget with depedencie injection:

 ```php
 <?php